Skip to main content

 • If you wish to change programmes (transfer), then you may need to leave the UK and apply for a new visa first

-• Unless you are a research student, you are allowed to work full time during University vacation periods and while on a University-approved work placement
+• Unless you are a research student, you may work full‑time during official University vacation periods.

 Pay your fees on time